Hi everybody (Translation in progress),

 Weight : A measure of the gravitational force acting on an object.
 The weight equals the force exerted by one body on a support, caused by the action of the local gravitational field on body mass.

 Weight shift : Weight change of a fulcrum to another.

 TIMING : The time taken for a moving object to go from one position to another.

 Accent : Relief that is given to a syllable in a word by a rise in the tone of voice or in the case of an acting, an action to highlight a movement.

-Breakdown : Pose describing how the character or object moves from one key pose (extreme) another.
+Breakdown : Pose describing how the character or object moves from one key pose (extreme) to the other.

 Ease : Inbetweens that define accelerations or decelerations (slow in/out) at the beginning and end of a movement.

 Extreme : The start or end point of an action.

 Favor / Favoring : Is the fact give more influence a pose or other breakdown in defining the spacing.

 Hold : Pose fixed without any kind of movement.

 Inbetween : Pose IN BETWEEN between breakdowns and poses (Key Poses, Anticipation and Reaction).

 Key Pose : Important positions for action that defines the beginning and end of a movement.
 Keys or key poses are the main drawings in an animation describing the motion.

 Moving hold : A minimal amount of movement used to keep a character alive while still communicating a strong stance or attitude.

 Overshoot : Pose that briefly crosses the boundaries of a key pose and then return to it.

 Rough Timing : Stage where roughly the timing works.

 Rythm : Strong movement marked by the regular succession of weak elements, or of opposite or different conditions.